openstack-archive/tripleo-docs/deploy-guide/source/features/ceph_config.rst

-The `CephExtraKeys` parameter may be used to generate additional key files containing other key values and should contain a list of maps where each map describes an each additional key.
+The `CephExtraKeys` parameter may be used to generate additional key files containing other key values and should contain a list of maps where each map describes an additional key.
 The syntax of each map must conform to what the `ceph-ansible/library/ceph_key.py` Ansible module accepts.
 The `CephExtraKeys` parameter should be used like this::